 What is a Dental Emergency?

-Knowing what to do when you or your child experience a dental emergency is good.
+Knowing what to do when you or your child experiences a dental emergency is good.
 Below are some of the dental emergencies you can encounter and how to handle them.

 Broken and Chipped Teeth